Share

 In 2021 he was the winner of the "Young Researcher Award 2021" given by the IEEE Systems, Man, and Cybernetics Society TCHS.

-He is currently a member of the IEEE SMC Technical Committee on Homeland Security and of the EEE RAS Technical Committee on Digital Manufacturing and Human-Centered Automation.
+He is currently a member of the IEEE SMC Technical Committee on Homeland Security and the EEE RAS Technical Committee on Digital Manufacturing and Human-Centered Automation.

 Italian citizenship